-We optimized the inverse normalized temperature ζ_2 based on the proposed criterion.
-From the network based on the optimal inverse normalized temperatures, we can find the gap between microarray data and biological knowledge.
-By comparing Figure 6 with Figure 8, we find that the microarray data reflect the relationship between seven genes (CLN2, RME1, CDC6, EGT2, PCL2, PCL9 and SIC1) and two transcription factors (MCM1 and SWI5).
+comparing Fig. 8 with Fig. 10, we find that the microarray data reflect the relationship between seven genes (CLN2, RME1, CDC6, EGT2, PCL2, PCL9 and SIC1) and two transcription factors (MCM1 and SWI5).
 On the other hand, we find that there are somewhat large differences between microarray data and the prior network for the relationship between MCM1 and the thirteen genes that are in the biggest circle.